Paint is a relatively inexpensive way to completely transform a room, and dark rooms are no exception.

-• Determine why the room is dark (no windows, north facing or light is blocked by what’s outside the windows).
+First, determine why the room is dark (no windows, north facing or light is blocked by what’s outside the windows).
+Then,

 Before we even tackle the subject of the perfect paint color for your space, it’s important to consider why your room is dark:

-Understanding why your room is dark is an important first step in deciding the best paint color and whether other elements will have to first be modified in order to achieve an overall brighter look.
+Understanding why your room is dark is an important first step in deciding the right paint colors and whether other elements will have to first be modified in order to achieve an overall brighter look.

 This is because paint colors don’t give you light, they only reflect it.